-This section discusses the material elements of our executive compensation policies for our "named executive officers" and the most important factors relevant to an analysis of these policies.
-It provides qualitative information regarding the manner and context in which compensation is awarded to and earned by our executive officers named in the "Summary Compensation Table" below, or our "named executive officers," and is intended to place in perspective the data presented in the following tables and the corresponding narrative.
+This section discusses the material elements of our executive compensation policies and decisions for our executive officers named in the "2020 Summary Compensation Table" below, referred to herein as our "named executive officers," and important factors relevant to an analysis of these policies and decisions.
+It provides qualitative information regarding the manner and context in which compensation is awarded to and earned by our named executive officers and is intended to place in perspective the information presented in the following tables and the corresponding narrative.